 Our village was clearly no pagan paradise, neither were we conscious of showing tolerance.
 It was just the way of it.

 Cider with Mr. Lee would have to be of the “hard” kind.
 Perhaps we could discuss the villagers more and how and where he did his writing.
 I’d definitely have to get him “woke” as his encounters with Jo would be classified as sexual assault today and his casual involvement with a planned rape made me squirm.

-My rating for Death in Venice is a 7 out of 10.
+My rating for Cider with Rosie is a 7 out of 10.

 Please share your own reviews or comments by using the Leave A Comment link below.